-To do that, though, we have to spend some time in this minutia, this world of breaking down exactly what the differences between the technologies are, so that you can understand which vendor you need to get them from, who you need to get them from, what features you need them to have, OK?
+To do that, though, we have to spend some time in these minutiae – this world of breaking down exactly what the differences between the technologies are – so that you can understand which vendor you need to get them from, who you need to get them from, what features you need them to have, and so on.

-It’s essentially, in a nutshell, looking at inbound and outbound HTTP traffic for specific signatures, usually, and blocking requests that are dangerous.The key here – and this is how I’m defining it – the key here is that this is generally external to the application.
+It’s essentially looking at inbound and outbound HTTP traffic for specific signatures, usually, and blocking requests that are dangerous.The key here – and this is how I’m defining it – the key here is that this is generally external to the application.

-Most Web Application Firewall vendors sell it as an appliance that sits out in front of your web application, OK?
+Most web application firewall vendors sell it as an appliance that sits out in front of your web application.
 All the traffic hits the appliance.
 The traffic goes through the appliance to your web application, presumably safe and secure.

-Runtime Application Self-Protection is a bit of a different beast.
-And what we’re talking about here, and what the vendors that claim to have RASP technology are doing: they are taking the concept of Application Self-Protection and embedding it into the app itself.
+Runtime Application Self‑Protection is a bit of a different beast.
+What we’re talking about here, and what the vendors that claim to have RASP technology are doing, is taking the concept of Application Self‑Protection and embedding it in the app itself.

-They’re adding context of what the app knows and what the app has access to, to help them make better and more informed security decisions, OK?
+They’re adding context of what the app knows and what the app has access to, to help them make better and more informed security decisions.

 So, a security technology that is built or linked into an application, or application runtime environment, provides self‑protection.
 The application is now smart enough to protect itself in real‑time, runtime attacks.

-And this is what we billed ourselves as today: Next Generation Web Application Firewalls, we being Signal Sciences, the company that I run marketing for: deep security coverage across web applications from multiple points in the application stack.
+And this is what we at Signal Sciences, where I run Marketing, bill ourselves as today: Next Generation Web Application Firewalls [providing] deep security coverage across web applications from multiple points in the application stack.

 Right now we’re calling it a Next Generation Web Application Firewall.
-What that essentially means is: you don’t necessarily just have to put us out in front of the application, we can embed in the application and provide contextual data that some of the RASP vendors can provide to you, but we can also sit out in front and operate in a reverse proxy mode, or you can embed us into the source code itself, right?
+That essentially means you don’t necessarily just have to put us out in front of the application.
+We can embed in the application and provide contextual data that some of the RASP vendors can provide to you.
+But we can also sit out in front and operate in a reverse proxy mode, or you can embed us into the source code itself.

 And the key here is that we are a holistic web application protection platform.

 But at the end of the day, does the difference really even matter?
 Not really, right?
 These are just marketing terms.
-These are terms that people like me sit in the coffee shop and make up as we go hoping that you guys say hey, that’s something I need, right?
+These are terms that people like me sit in the coffee shop and make up as we go hoping that you guys say hey, that’s something I need.